Food By Themes

 9. Sing Hon Loong Bakery

-Yes, plain old bread is on this list because not many places can do it as Sing Hon Loong does.
-This 50-year-old frills-free bakery specialises in loaves of white bread with no fancy-schmancy toppings or fillings.
-Like clockwork, freshly baked bread never seems to stop coming out of their ovens 24/7.
-You can get pillowy bread loaves here for under $5, or their flavoured buns stuffed with coconut, red bean and more from $1.60.
+Yes, plain old bread is on this list because not many places can do it as well as Sing Hon Loong Bakery does.
+This 50-year-old frills-free bakery near Whampoa Market specialises in loaves of white bread with no fancy-schmancy toppings or fillings.
+You can get a variety of pillowy bread loaves here for under $5, or their flavoured buns stuffed with coconut ($2.50), red bean ($2.50) and more.

 Address: 4 Whampoa Drive, Singapore 327715